 I decided to sit next to this lady on the bed.
 What did she see, sitting on her bed?

 She looked at a large brown wardrobe.
-Her gaze remained on it as we sat in silence next to each other.
+Her gaze remained on it as we sat silently next to each other.
 Since we couldn’t communicate with words, I gently took her hand and asked her to walk to the closet with me.
 She got up and walked along.
-The first thing she did when she got to the cabinet was touching it.
+The first thing she did when she got to the cabinet was touch it.
 She ran her fingers over the wood and looked intently at it.

 Immediately a lot of questions arise:

 - Was the closet key for the connection?

 - Was it the color of the cabinet that disturbed her?